Rachel Uchitel: Early life

-At the age of 13, she was sent to CEDU School in Running Springs, California where she claims she was made to dig a grave with a spoon and then lay in it.
-Several years later, CEDU would be shutdown after losing several lawsuits for battery, neglect, racketeering, invasion of privacy, and child abuse.
+At the age of 13, her family turned to the troubled teen industry to help manage Uchitel, sending her to CEDU School in Running Springs, California, where she claims she was made to dig a grave with a spoon and then lie in it.
+Several years later, CEDU would be shut down after losing several lawsuits for battery, neglect, racketeering, invasion of privacy, and child abuse.